-If a serious incident occurs anywhere in school (we define this as when a parent or senior staff member may need to be involved), which involves bullying, racist or aggressive (verbal/physical) behaviour then a brief form called an Incident Report Form must be completed and shared with a senior member of staff.
+If a serious incident occurs anywhere in school (we define this as when a parent/carer or senior staff member may need to be involved), which involves bullying, racist or aggressive (verbal/physical) behaviour then a brief form called an Incident Report Form must be completed and shared with a senior member of staff.
 This will then be recorded in a log held centrally in the school office.
-A master copy of this form is kept in individual class files.
+A master copy of this form is kept in the child's individual file.

 On-line Behaviour: Increasingly children have an on-line presence.
 Children should behave safely and responsibly on-line and parents are expected to monitor their activity off-site.
 The school curriculum teaches children to use the internet and social media responsibly and behave in an appropriate manner.
 Sometimes children will use social-media inappropriately.
 If a serious incident occurs, even if it is at home and out of normal school hours, that affects the well-being and social interaction and behaviour of children in school, then this will be logged according to our usual systems and followed up as appropriate.
+Children in Year 6 are allowed to bring in a featureless, non-smart phone; to do so, parents and pupils must read, sign and adhere to our Acceptable Use Policy.